COVID-19 restrictions in Kirklees tells you more about what this means.

 You are advised to wear a face covering where you come into contact with people you don't normally meet in enclosed and crowded spaces.

 By wearing a face covering you're helping to prevent infected droplets travelling into the air from your nose and mouth when you breathe.
 This becomes particularly important if you have COVID-19 but don't know it (asymptomatic).
 You are also protecting yourself from breathing in infected droplets from someone else, who may be asymptomatic.
 It's important your face covering fits snuggly and covers your mouth and nose.

-Isolate if you have symptoms
+Isolate and get a PCR test if you have symptoms

 Most people with coronavirus have at least 1 of these symptoms: